 In Iran, Muharram mourning is intertwined with the culture and customs of different cities.
-Each region of Iran has its own style of mourning and mournfulness.
-Although Muharram ceremonies and rituals in Iran are very diverse but also, there are many similarities in many mourning traditions of different cities.
-Mourning groups, Ta’zieh, give sermons and chest beating rite and Nazri are among the ceremonies held in cities across the Iran.
+Each region of Iran has its style of mourning and mournfulness.
+Although Muharram ceremonies and rituals in Iran are very diverse but also, there are also many similarities in many mourning traditions of different cities.
+Mourning groups, Ta’zieh, give sermons and chest beating rites and Nazri are among the ceremonies held in cities across Iran.

-Sometimes these traditions are so interesting that bring people not only from across the country but also from countries to watch.
-In this article we will discuss the Muharram ceremonies and rituals in some cities of the Iran.
+Sometimes these traditions are so interesting that bring people not only from across the country but also from other countries to watch.
+In this article, we will discuss the Muharram ceremonies and rituals in some cities of Iran.
 Follow Irantourims.

 Chamar Ritual in Kermanshah & Ilam

-Chamar, is a traditional ritual and visual representation of local mourning and mournfulness that can be considered in the territory of the Ta’zieh.
-This mourner has an ancient history and associated with the mythology of the Neolithic period.
-In Iran, Phenicia and Alexandria this ceremony was held after the wheat harvest, when the plants were dried.
+Chamar is a traditional ritual and visual representation of local mourning and mournfulness that can be considered in the territory of the Ta’zieh.
+This mourner has an ancient history and is associated with the mythology of the Neolithic period.
+In Iran, Phenicia, and Alexandria this ceremony was held after the wheat harvest, when the plants were dried.

 Then a well-dressed horse with a dagger and a rifle is brought to the field.
 After seeing the horse, women raise their voices and they do their mourning more vigorously.
-People make food if they have a nazri and after the ceremony they distribute to the mourners.
+People make food if they have a Nazri and after the ceremony, they distribute it to the mourners.

 Tasht-Gozari Ritual in Ardabil (Also in East and West Azerbaijan, Astara, Talesh)